- Plume Legal

 - Other third parties with consent.

-When Plume shares anonymized data, Plume takes steps to prevent re-identification and also require that the recipients agree not to re-identify the anonymized data.
+When Plume shares anonymized data, Plume takes administrative measures to prohibit efforts by recipients to re-identify the anonymized data.

 6. HOW DOES PLUME PROTECT PERSONAL INFORMATION?